 - Uses research-backed doses

-- Available in 10 fruit flavors as well as an unflavored option
+- Available in more than 10 fruit flavors and an unflavored option

 - Free from artificial sweeteners, colored dyes, fillers, and harmful additives